 Stress at work can come about for a variety of reasons.
 It may be excessive workload, unreasonable expectations, or overly-demanding work colleagues.
-As a reasonable employer, we will try to ensure that you are in a pleasant working environment and that you are as free from stress as possible.
+As a reasonable Council, we try to ensure that you are in a pleasant working environment and that you are as free from stress as possible.